adamstaveley/cruddy-todo/README.md

 ```

 * Run setup.sh with an IP address parameter to configure the host IP.
 If don't wish for other
 	devices to access the host, you can skip this step.
-If you wish to run setup more than once,
-	you will need to modify the setup file to search for the last IP address passed to it rather
-	than localhost.

 ### HTTP API at `/todo` endpoint